-Oil from the hydraulic pump is then distributed through the priority flow control valve and a check valve to the steering orbitrol.
+Oil from the second section of the secondary hydraulic pump is then distributed through the priority flow control valve and a check valve to the steering orbitrol.

 When a turn is made, oil is distributed from the steering orbitrol directly through the steering select valve and/or to the steering cylinders.